Rider and Rig: Mike and his Brother Cycles Big Bro

 In this edition of Rider and Rig, we chat with Mike Hayes from Cornwall, UK.
 As a former road racer and seasoned long-distance bikepacker, Mike talks us through his distinct Brother Cycles Big Bro build, and shares some insight into his experiences with cycling as a form of therapy for depression…

-I’ve known Mike for several years; we’ve ridden together in Exmoor National Park and more recently in the Peruvian Andes, staying in touch in the interim.
-As an experienced bike tourer and an accomplished street photographer – stay tuned for our upcoming Rider’s Lens feature – Mike is no stranger to combining bicycles and travel.
-He has a keen sense of observation for the world around him.
+I’ve known Mike for several years; we first met mountain biking in Exmoor National Park and more recently, we shared some miles in the Peruvian Andes.
+As an experienced bike tourer and an extremely accomplished street photographer (stay tuned for our upcoming Rider’s Lens feature), Mike is no stranger to combining bicycles and travel, and has a particularly keen sense of observation for the world around him.

-During a weekend camping out on the Isle of Purbeck, Dorset, I asked him to share some thoughts about his Brother Cycles Big Bro and to compare it to his trusty Surly ECR, which he often travels with.
+During a weekend camping out on the Isle of Purbeck, Dorset, I asked him to share some thoughts about his Brother Cycles Big Bro and to compare it to his trusty Surly ECR, his travel bike of choice.
 I also asked him to share a more personal insight into how he has used cycling as a way of coping with the depression that’s affected him over the years.
-Read on for Mike’s thoughts on bikes, builds, and a whole lot more.
+Read on for Mike’s thoughts on bikes, builds, and a whole lot more…

 Tell us about the build of your Big Bro, the reasoning behind it, and how it fits with the long-distance tours you’ve ridden on a Surly ECR.
 What do you see as the differences between the two bikes and how you use them?